 The UU Buddhist Fellowship at UUC meets to study the core teaching of the Buddha as found throughout the many Buddhist traditions practiced around the world.
-The fellowship examines important text of the Theravada, Mahayana, and Vajrayana.
+The fellowship examines the important texts of the Theravada, Mahayana, and Vajrayana.
 Time is allowed for meditation and sharing of transformative spiritual experiences.
 Anyone can become involved in Buddhism by expressing a willingness and commitment to give up selfishness through intensive and prolonged study and practice of putting other sentient beings before oneself -- the cultivation of loving-kindness, compassion, joy in others' happiness and equanimity in the ups and downs of life.
 Growing inner peace manifests itself as compassionate action in the world.
 Contact the UU Buddhist Fellowship.
 Check the UUC Calendar for upcoming meetings/meditations.

+The UUC Humanist Group meets regularly to explore important aspects of the secular world as they relate to Unitarian Universalists and other free-thinking people in the Tampa Bay area.
+The group is affiliated with the Unitarian Universalist Humanist Association and the American Humanist Association.
 Locally, we are part of the Tampa Bay Coalition of Reason (TBCoR).
 We generally meet monthly on the third Sunday at 12:30 p.m. in the Octagon.
 Most meetings have a speaker who addresses topical issues of interest to our members.
 In addition, we have several major annual events, including Darwin Day each February, a Winter Solstice Celebration and a Summer Social.
 More information is available via email by clicking here.